-The infamous mummy's curse of Tutankhamun's tomb has little
+The infamous mummy's curse of Tutankhamun's tomb had

-opening of the tomb in the Valley of the Kings near Luxor, Egypt,
+at the opening of the tomb in the Valley of the Kings near Luxor, Egypt,

-in
+in February 1923.
 The legend is thought to have originated with the death

-of the expedition financier Lord Carnarvon, who died in 1923 after being
+of the expedition financier, Lord Carnarvon, who died in 1923 after being

 bitten by a mosquito.

 up the personal history of all those present to see if they had indeed

 eleven of those who were not present.

-He found that the "cursed" group had lived slightly
+He found that the 'cursed' group had lived slightly

-shorter lives - but still made it to a respectable three
+shorter lives - but on average they still made it to a respectable three

 score years and ten.
 Among the twenty-five people exposed to the 'curse',